Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/install_security_zos/cftutil_command_zos.md

 ---

-    title: CFTUTIL commands for z/OS
+    title: "CFTUTIL commands for z/OS"
-    linkTitle: CFTUTIL commands for z/OS
+    linkTitle: "CFTUTIL commands for z/OS"
     weight: 350

----
-This section lists the Transfer CFT z/OS CFTUTIL commands, and additional object and class information for:
+---This section lists the Transfer CFT z/OS CFTUTIL commands, and additional object and class information for:

 - Users with all rights